Bishajit/News-App/README.md

 -api not working-needs fix
 - needs ci-cd pipeline (Github actions or Code Pipeline)
 - change the code for the database
+- Update api key and hide it in AWS.